 I am not sure why, but after the Aquarium I got a huge headache, I ate something around and then I went back to the hotel.
 Since I was on vacations, I couldn’t let the headache destroy my day, like if the typhoon hadn’t done it yet, so I text the Australian guy I met the day before for some food and drinks later that day.
 I arrived a while before, so I went to Tennouji area to walk around a bit, the area is quite nice but I didn’t have enough time to explore much, but enough time to get lost while trying to find the train station to Shin Imamiya!
 Another underground city in Tennouji!

 We met, and then we went to Namba, were we ate octopus balls!
 Delicious thing and really hot too!
 We passed through Doguyasuji Street, another food/shopping street!
 Maybe a street food paradise!
 He had an exam the next day, so we didn’t stay longer, we went to Shinsaibashi Area for a small walk, and then we went both our ways, bot not before grabbing another set of octopus balls to take away!
 One of the most delicious things I ate in Japan!

-My initial plan?
+My initial plan for my last day in Koyasan?
 Wake up really early and go and see the monks praying.

 What have I done instead?
 I woke up really early (for my usual time), and I went to the onsen one last time!